 It may sound odd but, honestly, it works.

-Anywho, let’s make this bad boy, shall we?
+Let’s make this grilled cheese sandwich, shall we?

 How to Make A Grilled PB and J with Cheese

-- For each sandwich, spread a generous layer of peanut butter over a slice of your fave bread and a layer of jam or jelly on the other.
+- For each sandwich, spread a generous layer of peanut butter over a slice of your fave bread and a layer of jam or jelly on the other (the interior sides of the bread slices).

 - Top jam with a nice melting cheese.

-- Assemble to form a sandwich.
+- Assemble to form a sandwich, placing the top slice over the bottom slice.
 Spread with butter or margarine on the outside of each sandwich slice (this will help things get all crispy, golden brown and delicious when the sandwich grills).

 - Place sandwiches in a pan and cook.